TamerZraiq/SoC/index.md

 <img src="https://raw.githubusercontent.com/TamerZraiq/Soc/main/docs/assets/images/Sync2.png">

 #### **VGAColourStripes.v Code**
-The VGAColourStripes.v module generates RGB color patterns during the active video period to display on the screen.
+The VGAColourStripes.v module generates RGB color patterns during the active video period to display on the screen based on column positions, while also updating RGB values using a state machine.

 ##### **Parameters**:
 The following parameters configure how the counter behaves. **COUNTER_WIDTH** defines the bit width of the counter (32 bits). **COUNT_FROM** defines the initial value (0 bits) of the counter. **COUNT_TO** is the maximum count value of the counter (2^26 bits). **COUNT_RESET** is the reset value for the counter (2^27 bits).